Red Cabbage Sauerkraut With Apple & Ginger

 Do I need to sterilise my jars before making the sauerkraut?

-No, but they must be spotlessly clean, as should your hands.
-If not, you may find that your sauerkraut spoils as it ferments due to the wrong kind of bacteria being present.
+No, but they must be spotlessly clean, as should your hands and tools.
+If not, you may find that your sauerkraut spoils as it ferments due to harmful bacteria being present.
 You’ll know this is happening if you see coloured moulds appear (grey, blue, pink, or black).
-If mould appears the whole batch must be discarded.
+Discard the whole batch if any kind of mould appears.

 If you try this recipe, I’d love to know.
 Leave a comment, rate it, and remember to tag @wholenaturalkitchen in your pics or reels on Instagram, Facebook, YouTube or TikTok!